grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Are queriers in a crash loop (eg. OOMKilled)?
   - `OOMKilled`: temporarily increase queriers memory request/limit
   - `panic`: look for the stack trace in the logs and investigate from there
+  - if queriers run with activity tracker enabled, they may log `unfinished activities` message on startup with queries that possibly caused the crash.
 - Is QPS increased?
   - Scale up queriers to satisfy the increased workload
 - Is query latency increased?